d-wiltshire/FA_data/README.md

 https://education.illinoisstate.edu/grapevine/about/

 Convert tables to csv; choose tax appropriations or total fiscal support; visualize with data re: state populations and/or other metrics, and/or average college costs

+digest of education statistics https://nces.ed.gov/programs/digest/

+shows increasing total costs (as does ipeds cost of attendance info, downloaded)

+compare with student default rates?
+By state?